nanvr/NaNVR/wiki/Building-From-Source.md

 You can find the resulting package in `build/nanvr_streamer_[your platform]`

-If you want to edit and rebuild the code, you can skip the `prepare-deps` command and run only the `build-streamer` command.
+If you want to edit and rebuild the code, you can skip the `build-server-deps` command and run only the `build-streamer` command.

 ## Fedora CUDA installation